 Michael joined Activ as Chief Executive Officer in November 2021.

-Michael has previously worked as COO at Hawaiian, CEO of the St Ives Group and Perth Racing and in senior executive management roles at the RAC for 16 years.
+He has previously worked as COO at Hawaiian, CEO of the St Ives Group and Perth Racing and in senior executive management roles at the RAC for 16 years.

 After gaining a Bachelor of Economics (Honours in Industrial Relations) from the University of Western Australia, Linda commenced her career with CCIWA.
 Moving into the resources sector sparked her interest in leadership development, Aboriginal employment and building workplaces which support people and families.